hegdeswaroop/hegdeswaroop.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am fifth year PhD student at the [Department of Mathematics](https://www.math.uga.edu) at University of Georgia.
-My research interests are broadly in additive combinatorics, extremal combinatorics and probabilistic methods.
+I am a fifth year PhD student in the [Department of Mathematics](https://www.math.uga.edu) at University of Georgia.
+My current research interests are broadly in additive combinatorics, extremal combinatorics and probabilistic methods.
+My advisor is [Giorgis Petridis](https://www.math.uga.edu/directory/people/giorgis-petridis).
+Before coming to UGA, I graduated from the National Institute of Science Education and Research (NISER) Bhubaneswar in India, with an Integrated MSc degree in Mathematics.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.